data-pup/rc-blog/week-1/day-5-and-6.md

 to have a solid understanding of what the process will be for finding the size of an entity in an object file.

+# Week 1 Day 6 Notes

+Today I spent some time reviewing the code for `bloaty`, a code size profiler that is similar to `twiggy`.
+This would be a good way to find some comparable code, and see how they implement a solution to the issue of calculating the size of an object inside of a binary.

+This project is implemented in C++, so the code ends up following different architectural patterns as an effect of this, but this is also processing DWARF debugging information inside of ELF binaries, so it is a useful resource for comparison.